oddstream/aoc/README.md

 ## Observations on language

 - Go's regexp package seems a little weird and clunky, eg specifying named capture groups seems obliquely-supported, unless I'm missing something.
-Lua offers a simpler system.
-Why oh why oh why can't all languages just use one agreed regexp package?
+Lua offers a simpler, non-POSIX, system. (*Unlike several other scripting languages, **Lua does not use POSIX regular expressions (regexp) for pattern matching**.
+The main reason for this is size: A typical implementation of POSIX  regexp takes more than 4,000 lines of code.
+This is bigger than all Lua  standard libraries together*).

-- Lua 5.1's lack of bitwise operators hurts a bit, unless I use [the library that comes with LuaJIT](https://bitop.luajit.org/) or something like:
+- Lua 5.1's lack of bitwise operators hurts a bit, unless I use 5.4 or [the library that comes with LuaJIT](https://bitop.luajit.org/), or something like:

 ```Lua
 OR, XOR, AND = 1, 3, 4